woonyee28/Table-Tennis-Ball-Tracker/README.md

 title: "Table Tennis Tracker Using OpenCV"
 date: 2022-05-04T22:16:07+08:00
 ---
-## Inspiration
-Hello people!
-You know life is getting great again when you have ample time to execute your personal projects.
-(I just finished my Year 1’s final!!!)
-Anyway, this table tennis tracker thingy has been lying on my project list for quite a long time.
-It was a fortuitous coincidence for me to be piqued by this computer vision topic.
-There are mainly two reasons for me doing this:
-1. I accidentally knew someone from Linkedin who did this project before
-2. I found out that XX company’s employees are doing this as a fun after-work project in a company visit

-These two things coupled together make me want to give this project a shot.

-## Videography
-Before creating a tracking OpenCV model for a table tennis ball, I first need to record a video of me playing table tennis.
-In the recording process, I tried to take the videos from several angles, filter out the unwanted parts, and compile the usable parts altogether.
-In the end, I got two short videos.
-One acts as a training video while the other acts as a testing video.

 ## First Attempt: Filter out the ball and grab contours
 Initially, I plan to use CV2's inRange function to filter out the ball, by adjusting the lower boundary and higher boundary HSV values.